 - Are daily destinations close to where people live?

-- Equity-informed economic levers like congestion pricing.
+- Demand management tools like congestion pricing.

 TAF is continuing our work to support EV adoption and infrastructure.
 But in the coming months, TAF will also advance new research, partnerships, and policy recommendations to help governments and institutions meaningfully address the VKT issue, including through better public transit, active transportation, goods movement and supportive land use policies.